Horse Boredom Busters - Toys & Enrichment Tips for Stall or Pasture

 Dominant members will keep the others moving as they claim various forage sites.
 The less dominant individuals will have alternate sources to eat from; this encourages movement and can decrease cortisol levels associated with stress from being physically separated from each other.
 Food aggression typically subsides in a short period of time if free choice forage is offered in multiple locations and the locations outnumber the herd count by at least one.
 Can horses really eat more hay without weight gain?
 Learn about the surprising factors.

-10. Offer a water source to play in by creating a large mud puddle
+10. Offer a water source to play in

 11. Create a paddock paradise